DESI-UR/VAST/Documentation/source/VoidRender_examples.rst

 Included in the `VAST/Vsquared` repository (`VAST/Vsquared/scripts/`) is ``visualize_voids.py``, a working example script for how to run `VoidRender` to visualize the voids found with `Vsquared` in a given catalog.
+Note: `Vsquared` must be run with the ``-v`` option to produce output needed for the visualization.